carlosbrando/rails21-book/text/04_ActionPack/17_testing_helpers.markdown

 ## Testing Helpers in a simple way

-One very boring thing to do in earlier versions of Rails was testing **helpers**.
-I already suffered a lot to ensure 100% of covering, creating tests for some **helpers**.
+One very boring thing to do in earlier versions of Rails is testing the **helpers**.
+I already suffered a lot to ensure 100% of coverage, creating tests for some **helpers**.

-This became much more simpler in rails 2.1 with the **ActionView::TestCase** class.
+This became much simpler in Rails 2.1 with the **ActionView::TestCase** class.
 Look the example:

 	module PeopleHelper
 	  def title(text)